gvwilson/thirdbit/src/fiction/bear/index.md

 The next few seconds were mad confusion.
 The soldiers had to ride around the front rank of smugglers to avoid their spears.
-As they did so, Muddh held up the copper hoop he'd been holding in his lap and shouted commands at the tornado.
+As they did so, Mukh held up the copper hoop he'd been holding in his lap and shouted commands at the tornado.
 It twisted and danced across the ground, then lashed out like a man kicking a ball.